ChrisMcKee1/power-platform-pcf/PCF/DatasetToExcel/README.md

 ## Import the component to your tenant

-To import this component to your Power Platform tenant:
+### Pre-requisites

-- Before attempting to import the component, you will need to ensure the [Power Apps Code Component Framework](https://learn.microsoft.com/en-us/power-apps/developer/component-framework/component-framework-for-canvas-apps) is enabled in the environment you will be importing it into.
+Before attempting to import this component, you will need to ensure the [Power Apps Code Component Framework](https://learn.microsoft.com/en-us/power-apps/developer/component-framework/component-framework-for-canvas-apps) is enabled in the environment you will be importing it into.

 - From the GitHub repo releases, download the latest released version of the DatasetToExcel solution.

+### Installation

-- Navigate to [Power Apps](https://make.powerapps.com) and log in with your Microsoft work or school account.
+- Navigate to [https://make.powerapps.com](https://make.powerapps.com) and log in with your Microsoft work or school account.
+- Select the appropriate Environment that you wish to utilize this component in.
 - Select **_Solutions_**
 - Select **_Import solution_**
-- Select the compressed .ZIP file you downloaded from the [DatasetToExcel GitHub repo](https://github.com/ChrisMcKee1/power-platform-pcf/raw/main/PCF/DatasetToExcel/ExcelExporter.zip).
+- Select the compressed .ZIP file downloaded from the [DatasetToExcel GitHub repo](https://github.com/ChrisMcKee1/power-platform-pcf/raw/main/PCF/DatasetToExcel/ExcelExporter.zip).
 - Once the _DatasetToExcel_ solution has been imported successfully:
-  - Create a new, or open an existing Power App which you would like to utilize the DatasetToExcel component in.
+  1. Create a new, or open an existing Power App which you would like to utilize the DatasetToExcel component in.
-  - Select the **_Insert_** menu from the left or top bar.
+  2. Select the **_Insert_** menu from the left or top bar.
-  - In the bottom of the side bar, select **_Get more components_**.
+  3. In the bottom of the side bar, select **_Get more components_**.
 If this option is not visible, select **_Components_** while in _Tree View_, select the ellipsis (...), and finally select **_Import components_**.
-  - A dialog will appear on the right of the screen with two tabs, **_canvas_** and **_code_**.
-Select the _code_ tab.
+  4. A dialog will appear on the right of the screen with two tabs, **_canvas_** and **_code_**.
+Select the **_code_** tab.
-  - Select the DatasetToExcel component to import it into your application.
+  5. Select the _DatasetToExcel_ component to import it into your application.

 ## Usage